gerschnaider/rock-paper-scissors/README.md

 # rock-paper-scissor
-A Rock Paper Scissors game made in Javascript
+A Rock Paper Scissors game made in Javascript that later will have implemented the visual part.